agentsflowdev/agentsflow/README.md

 --------------
 You can invoke the same Temporal workflow through an [MCP](https://github.com/modelcontextprotocol/cli) server powered by [FastMCP](https://github.com/jlowin/fastmcp).
-The server is defined in `agentsflow/mcp_server.py` and exposes a single tool, `run_sdlc_workflow`, requiring two parameters:
+The server is defined in `agentsflow/mcp_server.py` and now exposes asynchronous control via two tools:

-- `jira_url`
-- `repository`
+1. `start_sdlc_workflow` – kicks off the workflow and returns the `workflow_id` / `run_id` so the client can poll later.
+Required params: `issue_url`, `repository`.
+Optional overrides: `branch_name`, `workflow_id`.
+2. `await_sdlc_workflow_result` – waits for a previously started workflow to finish.
+Required param: `workflow_id`.
+Optional: `run_id` (defaults to the latest run).

-All other workflow settings are sourced from environment variables via `CLISettings`.
+For backwards compatibility you can still call `run_sdlc_workflow`, which simply chains the two operations above and returns the structured result once it completes.
+All workflow settings are sourced from environment variables via `CLISettings`.
-Ensure the following are exported or placed in `.env` before invoking the tool:
+Ensure the following are exported or placed in `.env` before invoking a tool:

 - `JIRA_EMAIL` – Jira username used for API authentication
 - `JIRA_API_TOKEN` – Jira API token/password
+- `GITHUB_TOKEN` – GitHub personal access token for GitHub issue reads
 - `OPENAI_API_KEY` – used by the SDLC coding/verification agents
 - Optional overrides: `TEMPORAL_ADDRESS`, `TEMPORAL_NAMESPACE`, `SDLC_TASK_QUEUE`, `SDLC_AGENT_MODEL`, `SDLC_REFERENCE`, `SDLC_WORKFLOW_ID`